 Editor's note: This clause will include the principles that are agreed as work progresses for the specific KI#2.
 This may be populated directly or e.g. also when a topic in clause 7.2.2 gets resolved and a principle is agreed.

-The interim agreements on principles for KI#2 are as follows:
+The following principles are agreed for normative work on KI#2:

 - The PCF may subscribe to notifications of energy related information from the EIF and OAM.

 NOTE 1: Details of the notification reporting control (e.g. how to prevent too frequent notifications) will be decided during normative phase.

-NOTE 2: Renewable energy information can be considered based on SA5 feedback on supporting renewable energy.
+NOTE 2: Renewable energy information has dependency with KI#1 and will be considered if the support of renewable energy aspect related to KI#1 is decided druing the normative work

 - The PCF may make the following policy control decisions for network energy saving based on subscription information, AF request (e.g. preferred or expected network energy saving behaviours such as QoS adjustment) and/or operator policy, and/or taking into account energy related information from the EIF/OAM:

+- AM policy control.

 - SM policy control.

 NOTE 3: Based on operator policy, it should have the balance between energy saving and user experience.